grammyjs/website/site/docs/plugins/session.md

 | _Exclusive feature_ | Required by some grammY plugins.                            | Supports database transactions.                                     |

 This does not mean that things _cannot work_ if you pick sessions/databases over the other.
-For example, you can of course store large binary data in your session.
+For example, you can, of course, store large binary data in your session.
 However, your bot would not perform as well as it could otherwise, so we recommend using sessions only where they make sense.

 ## How to Use Sessions